janick/MH-ET-ESP32-MiniKit-GPIO-Exp/README.md

 ![Boards](boards.jpg)

-Only the GPIOs on the "inner" rows are routed to the terminals, so there is no need to solder all of the pins on the MiniKit.
+All the GPIOs on the "inner" rows are routed to the terminals, so there is no need to solder all of the pins on the MiniKit all the time.
 The (optional) NPN transistor (and 10k resistor) can be used to sink an external LED that mirrors the on-board LED but that requires that GPIO2 be soldered through as it sits on one of the "outer" rows.